ELS-RD/anonymisation/README.md

 Build `Named Entity Recognition` (`NER`) training dataset and learn a model dedicated to French legal case anonymization by leveraging existing rule based system and adding noise and synthetic data.
+The projects goes above the scope covered by the rule based system which was limited to address and natural person names.
 This model can be used in a pseudo-anonymization system.
 Input format is the one from rule based system `skill cartridges`.